-A former team captain at Ohio State, Alysiah (a LYE sha) Bond is in her fourth season as an assistant coach on the Wisconsin women's basketball staff.
+A former team captain at Ohio State, Alysiah (a LYE sha) Bond is in her fifth season as an assistant coach on the Wisconsin women's basketball staff.

 “Alysiah brings a wealth of knowledge to our program as a leader and is extremely dependable, trustworthy and above all else, loyal," Wisconsin head coach Bobbie Kelsey said.
 "She knows what it is like to compete at the national level and brings toughness, discipline and a spirit of competitiveness to the development of our program both on and off the court."